 The most recent poverty information for Arlington indicates that just over 24,000 people, or over 10,000 households in Arlington, make under 30% of the area median income (AMI), or about $45,600 for a family of four.

 With the cost of living for such a household two to three times that amount, there are currently only 1,585 apartments in Arlington truly affordable to these 10,000 households, as demonstrated in this housing supply-demand mismatch graph.

-These 24,300 low income individuals represent just over 10% of Arlington’s population, and they are at high risk of displacement.
-High-wage jobs comprise a significant share of the County’s economic growth, but workers in lower-wage jobs form the backbone of its economy.
-Childcare workers, hospital aides, office cleaners, construction, and food service employees are a vital part of our economic success and diverse community fabric.
+These neighbors are a vital part of our diverse community fabric and our economic viability: they are childcare providers, hospital aides, office cleaners, construction, and food service employees.
 Yet these residents are being priced out of Arlington by market-driven losses in affordable housing and other pressures, including some of the highest childcare expenses in the country.